Adaminaby

 How good are Internet services & mobile phone reception?

 +It depends exactly where you are.
-Hilly/mountainous terrain is always a challenge for these services.
+Hilly/mountainous terrain is always a challenge.
+4G needs line of sight; 5G reception is hampered by walls, trees etc.

-Telstra still offers the best mobile phone coverage in rural areas (Telstra 3G in town), although other providers are taking more interest.
+Telstra still offers the best mobile phone coverage in rural areas, although other providers are improving.

 -